ajpikul-com/static_template/README.md

 #### Prefixer

 You can also use a prefixer which will look at your css in `compiled/css` and amend it so that it works in as many browsers as possible.
-To use the prefixer, you must have it installed.
+To use the prefixer, you must have it installed in `build_tools/toolchain/prefixer`.
+There is a README.md there.

 ## Linters

+### Basic HTML

+Linters are only used on `public/`.
+Use `make lint`.
+This uses an online checker.

-### Spell Checker
+#### Spell Checker

 `sudo apt-get install aspell` will install a spell checker.
+We add our own custom dictionary to `toolchain/` (TODO: not sure how dictionary is passed as config). `make lintspell` will make it interactive so you can add words to the dictionary as they are found through the linting.

 ### eslint

+eslint, `make eslint`- the toolchain must be installed (`build_tools/toolchain/eslint`)